 There are at present considerable differences in wage costs in Europe.
 Gross hourly wage costs differ substantially among the European countries.
-While the average wage cost is about eighteen euros in the EU countries, the differences between the two countries with the highest and the two countries with the lowest wage costs exceed ten euros per hour, and one third of the countries has wage costs which are more than three times as high as those of the two countries with the lowest costs.
-Figure 1 gives an overview of the wage differences among the European countries.
-The figure breaks down the wage costs into direct and indirect costs according to the EU-ROSTAT definitions.3 Direct costs are defined as gross wages per hour, basically the official annual pay divided by the number of working hours.
-They include the employees' social security contributions, overtime supplements, shift compensation, regularly paid premia, pay for vacation and national holidays, year-end bonuses and similar items.
-Indirect costs consist of employer social insurance contributions, sick pay schemes, and other social expenses such as those for sports facilities, canteens, medical services and vocational training.
+While the average wage cost is about eighteen euros in the EU countries, the differences between the two countries with the highest and the two countries with the lowest wage costs exceed ten euros per hour, and one-third of the countries has wage costs that are more than three times as high as those of the two countries with the lowest costs.
+Fig. 14.1 gives an overview of the wage differences among the European countries.
+The figure breaks down the wage costs into direct and indirect costs according to the EUROSTAT definitions.3 Direct costs are defined as gross wages per hour, basically the official annual pay divided by the number of working hours.
+They include the employees' social security contributions, overtime supplements, shift compensation, regularly paid premia, pay for vacation and national holidays, year-end bonuses, and similar items.
+Indirect costs consist of employer social insurance contributions, sick pay schemes, and other social expenses such as those for sports facilities, canteens, medical services, and vocational training.
 Indirect wage costs according the EUROSTAT definitions are part of what this paper considers as the costs of social standards, however they do not exhaust this category of wage costs.
-Co-determination rights of workers, safety requirements for machinery, dismissal protection rules or constraints on working time incur additional indirect wage costs which are not included in the official definitions. - 3 See Schröder (2000, p.
+Codetermination rights of workers, safety 3 See Schröder (2000, p.
 77).

-Figure 1: Labour Cost in Manufacturing in European Countries 1999 (Euro per working hour)

-Source: Institut der deutschen Wirtschaft, Database, 2000.
+Figure 14.1.
+Labor cost in manufacturing in European countries 1999 (Euro per working hour) Source: Institut der deutschen Wirtschaft, Database, 2000.